What is a persistent sandbox for AI agents?

 Browsers, downloaded files, generated artifacts, and temporary working state stay manageable when the runtime is not purely ephemeral.

-Package installs and toolchains are expensive to rebuild on every run, especially for heavier execution paths.
+Package installs and toolchains are expensive to rebuild on every run, especially for heavier runs.

 Persistence is about semantics, not idle servers